-Network Density.
+Performance vs. Network Density.
 We also investigate how the network density impacts on the performance of the BLOWN protocol.
-Nodes are uniformly distributed in a $10 \times 10$ plane, and $density = 0.2, 0, 3, \dots, 2$ .
-As shown in Fig. 8(b), the epoch length slowly increases from the 1867 to the 2464 rounds, with the density rising tenfold.
+Nodes are uniformly distributed in a $10 \times 10$ plane, and $density = 0.2, 0, 3, \cdots, 2$ .
+As shown in Fig. 10(b), the epoch length slowly increases from the 1867 to the 2464 rounds, with the density rising tenfold.
 The throughput decreases for larger density and approximately converges to 6000 TPS.